Chauncey Bailey: Murder

 Bailey had written several articles about the problems of Your Black Muslim Bakery.
-Saleem Bey, half-brother of Antar and Yusuf IV, had anonymously told Bailey believed both Antar and Bey IV had looted the business.
+Saleem Bey, half-brother of Antar and Yusuf IV, had anonymously told Bailey that he believed both Antar and Bey IV had looted the business.
 By this time, the business was in Chapter 11 bankruptcy and was over one million dollars in debt.

-Bailey was shot and killed while working on a story about the finances of Your Black Muslim Bakery, involving its pending bankruptcy.

-The article was never published.
+Bailey's article was never published.
 As Bailey walked to work on the morning of August 2, 2007, a van pulled up and a man jumped out and shot the reporter.
 According to a witness the man had a "long gun" and ran "full tilt" across the street.
 Oakland Fire Capt.
 Melinda Drayton said Bailey had been shot first in the back and then once in the head.
+Bailey's funeral was held at St. Benedict's Catholic Church in East Oakland.

 The killer was later identified as Devaughndre Broussard.
 He confessed to the murder, but after almost two years of incarceration, he agreed to testify against Bey IV in exchange for a 25-year sentence.
 He told authorities that Bey IV had a hit list of people "he wanted to get rid of" who had "done stuff to" the bakery and that Chauncey Bailey's name was on the list.

 Broussard was booked on suspicion of murder on August 4, 2007, for the killing of Bailey, having told police detectives that he considered himself "a good soldier".
 Though other charges were made against those arrested, none of them were charged with Bailey's murder.
-On August 7, 2007 Broussard was arraigned in Alameda County Superior Court, on charges of murder and possession of a firearm by a convicted felon.
+On August 7, 2007, Broussard was arraigned in Alameda County Superior Court, on charges of murder and possession of a firearm by a convicted felon.

 Broussard testified for the prosecution at the trial of Bey IV and Antoine Mackey in 2011.
 He stated in court he was ordered by Bey to find, track and kill Bailey before the journalist could print his latest article on the bakery.
 Bey IV and Mackey were both convicted of multiple counts of murder and sentenced to life in prison without the possibility of parole.